Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ```
 ***
 ### Installing A TLS Certificate
-Since the mail server is using a self-signed TLS certificate, both desktop mail client users and webmail client users will see a warning.
+Since the mail server is using a self-signed TLS certificate, both desktop mail client users and webmail client users will see a warning when connecting.
 To fix this, we can obtain and install a free Let’s Encrypt TLS certificate.

 1. Install the Let’s Encrypt (Certbot) client:
 ```